oasis-tcs/openc2-ap-pac/ap-pac.md

 #### 2.3.2.2 Query pac:attrs

-The `query pac:os_version` Command provides a mechanism to collect the information such as name, version and other operating system related data according to the provided target specifiers.
+The `query pac:attrs` Command provides a mechanism to collect the information such as name, version and other operating system related data according to the provided target specifiers.
+Implementation of the `query pac:attrs` Command is OPTIONAL.
+Products that choose to implement the `query pac:attrs` Command MUST implement the `pac:attrs` Target type described in Table 2.1.2-2.

+#### 2.3.2.3 Query pac:sbom

+The `query pac:sbom` Command provides a mechanism to collect an SBOM from one or more devices according to the provided target specifiers.
-Implementation of the `query pac:os_version` Command is OPTIONAL.
+Implementation of the `query pac:sbom` Command is OPTIONAL.
-Products that choose to implement the `query pac:os_version` Command MUST implement the pac:os\_version Target type described in Table 2.1.2-2.
+Products that choose to implement the `query pac:sbom` Command MUST implement the `pac:sbom` Target type described in Table 2.1.2-2.

 -------